-2020 reflected the Co of infinitely assessment of their performance, including their achievement of the following KPIs.
-Financial KPIs Supported the achievement of the Company's 2020 financial results through continued enhancement of our capital structure Supported the Company's cost control programs and initiatives, resulting in achieving her 2020 budget KPI.
-Met her KPI relating to external audit fees and nearly met budget with respect to Adjusted EBITDA in spite of the challenges caused by the pandemic.
-Non-financial KPIs: Strategic and • Executed nearly \$1.6 billion in refinancings to lower interest expense, extend maturities and increase capital flexibility.
+2020 reflected the Co minimize 3 assessment of the performance, including the achievement of the following NF is.
+Financial KPIs Supported the achievement of the Company's 2020 financial results through continued enhancement of our capital structure.
+Supported the Company's cost control programs and initiatives, resulting in achieving her 2020 budget KPI.
+Met her KPI relating to external audit fees and nearly met budget with respect to Adjusted EBITDA in spite of the challenge caused by the pandemic.
+Non-financial KPIs: Strategic and Business Goals • Executed nearly \$1.6 billion in refinancings to lower interest expense, extend maturities and increase capital flexibility.
 As a result, the Company has no upcoming debt maturities until 2024.
-Business Goals Accelerated debt paydown to reach a net leverage of 3.95x by the end of 2020, allowing for board approval of renewal of \$300m three-year share repurchase program.
+Accelerated debt paydown to reach a net leverage of 3.95x by the end of 2020, allowing for board approval of renewal of \$300m three-year share repurchase program.
 Successfully implemented a company-wide enterprise resource planning (ERP) system.
 Negotiated an increase in the Company's debt leverage cap to 5.5x to provide the Company with additional financial flexibility.
 Continued successful investor outreach efforts as she continued to refine the Company's investor relations approach and tailored our messaging in response to feedback received from investors.
 Non-financial KPIs: People Goals Achieved succession planning and development goals, successfully managing the promotion and continued development of key members of the finance team in the areas of investor relations, treasury and tax.
 Oversaw the hiring of racially and gender diverse candidates in the Company's finance department at rates higher than the current populations.